neo4j/neo4j-python-driver/docs/source/api.rst

 ``notifications_min_severity``
 ------------------------------
 Set the minimum severity for notifications the server should send to the client.
+Disabling severities allows the server to skip analysis for those, which can speed up query execution.

 Notifications are available via :attr:`.ResultSummary.notifications` and :attr:`.ResultSummary.summary_notifications`.